 Davis County Welcome Center

-Davis County’s official Iowa Welcome Center, located three blocks north of Bloomfield’s Square on Highway 63, is staffed seven days a week by volunteers to direct visitors to local sites of interest, great restaurants, lodging, and other businesses.
+Davis County’s official Iowa Welcome Center, located three blocks north of Bloomfield’s Square on Highway 63, is staffed six days a week by volunteers to direct visitors to local sites of interest, great restaurants, lodging, and other businesses.
 Local, regional and statewide tourism information is available.

 Trimble-Parker Historic District

 Four barns and the big house are what remain of the original collection of farm buildings in the Trimble-Parker Historic District.
 Most prominent is the U-shaped barn built in 1901.